ZaynShrestha/Practical/Assignment5/Readme.md

 Run the Python script:

-bash
+bash:
-python api_monitor.py
+#python api_monitor.py

-On first run, all posts are inserted and logged as NEW.
+4. On first run, all posts are inserted and logged as NEW.

-To simulate a change:
+5. To simulate a change:

 sql
 UPDATE monitor_db.posts SET title='Changed' WHERE id=1;
 Then rerun the script — the mismatch will be detected and logged as MODIFIED.

 🛠 Requirements
-Python 3.8+
+- Python 3.8+

-MySQL server
+- MySQL server

-Packages:
+- Packages:

-bash
+#bash
-pip install mysql-connector-python requests
+#pip install mysql-connector-python requests

 📂 Deliverables
-store_db.py — Store database system script
+- store_db.py — Store database system script

-revenue_report.csv — Exported revenue report
+- revenue_report.csv — Exported revenue report

-api_monitor.py — API monitor script
+- api_monitor.py — API monitor script

-README.md — Documentation
+- README.md — Documentation

 🚀 Notes
-Both scripts are idempotent: tables are created if not existing, and inserts are safe to rerun.
+- Both scripts are idempotent: tables are created if not existing, and inserts are safe to rerun.

-Prices use DECIMAL(10,2) for accuracy.
+- Prices use DECIMAL(10,2) for accuracy.

-Change detection compares both title and body fields.
+- Change detection compares both title and body fields.

-Error handling ensures resilience against API or DB failures.
+- Error handling ensures resilience against API or DB failures.

 📊 Example Outputs
-Total Money Spent Per Customer
+- Total Money Spent Per Customer

-Most Ordered Product
+- Most Ordered Product

-Customers with More Than 2 Orders
+- Customers with More Than 2 Orders

-Average Order Value Per City
+- Average Order Value Per City

-Post Count Per User
+- Post Count Per User

-Latest Change Log Entries
+- Latest Change Log Entries

-User with Most Changes
+- User with Most Changes

 📌 Author
 Developed by Simran · Kathmandu, Nepal